Chapter 11: Spiritual Possibilities

 Similar regimes of subservience and authority can be found in business corporations and religious institutions, and we could really consider all institutional offices of a higher rank than our own as spirits.
 In this way a church leadership can be regarded as a spirit in its own right regardless of the spirits the church's dogma may advocate.

 We are not only controlled and organized socially.
-We are controlled and/or organized by our environment, by our planet, by our houses and buildings, by the architecture of our bodies, by our languages and by our technologies.
+We are controlled and/or organized by our environment, by our planet, by our houses and cities, by the architecture of our bodies, by our languages and by our technologies.
 All these have hierarchical levels of control and serial meaning to which we are subservient.

 In fact, all architective wholes, physical or social, could be considered spirits by their internal objects (assuming they are capable of such consideration) because the wholes control and organize their internal objects while their internal objects neither control nor organize them.
 In this role I refer to architective wholes as hierarchical spirits.
 A human body could be considered a hierarchical spirit by that body's gut bacteria, for example, should the bacteria be capable of such consideration.
 Looking down the tree of a hierarchy, those who consider an architective whole to be a hierarchical spirit, I call the spirit's venerators.